postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

     url: "/docs/sending-requests/intro-to-collections/"
 ---

 Microsoft Teams is a chat-based workspace available to all Microsoft Office 365 users.
-This integration enables you to get updates about your team directly in Microsoft Teams.
+This integration enables you to get updates about your Postman team directly in Microsoft Teams.

 To configure a Microsoft Teams integration, you will need to first create a Microsoft Teams webhook URL.